santosh/personalweb/README.md

     python manage.py runserver

-If you are interested in deploying to cloud, see Deployment section in GitHub wiki.
+If you are interested in deploying to cloud, see [Deployment][personalweb deployment wiki] section in GitHub wiki.

 ## Development